bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-06-24-newsletter.md

 atomicity, and shares a reminder about collision attacks on RIPEMD160-based addresses in multiparty protocols.
-Also included are our regular sections with popular questions and answers from the Bitcoin StackExchange, a list of releases and release candidates published this week, and notable changes to popular Bitcoin infrastructure projects.
+Also included are our regular sections with popular questions and answers from the Bitcoin Stack Exchange, a list of releases and release candidates published this week, and notable changes to popular Bitcoin infrastructure projects.

 ## Action items